 It was an odd idea to take the giant Godzilla and pit him against a man-made monster, and specifically one made of pollution.
 The anti-pollution message is decently strong, but moreover you'll probably be struck with the same idea as me, that most of the bad things Hedorah does are not strictly his fault.
-First of all he sinks some ships, it's never proven he did it on purpose in fact it looks more like he was just coming up and the ships happened to be there.
+First of all he sinks some ships, and it's never proven he did it on purpose.
+In fact it looks more like he was just coming up and the ships happened to be there.
 Then he starts to emit a poisonous gas which kills people.
 Okay, maybe that's not his fault, he's just flying around, and the gas happens to be coming from him.
 Then his conflicts with Godzilla.
 Well yeah!
 Hedorah is around, minding his own business, and the Godzilla confronts him.
 Hedorah is of course gonna fight back!

 But even in the Godzilla fights, Hedorah seems resistant.
 Several times he runs away, or doesn't bring the fight to Godzilla.
 In fact, I'd easily call this the most confusing of the Godzilla films simply because a lot of the time I wasn't sure what Hedorah was doing or why.
 When humanity also starts to fight Hedorah, of course he also fights back, but he doesn't go berserk and destroy buildings and shit like some monsters, no it's like, a single helicopter or a single tank or whatever.
 I think it was a conscious choice, to make him "not as evil" as some others, because they wanted to show that the true villain in this film was mankind.
 In fact in the end, Godzilla defeats Hedorah and then glares at the army men and head scientist/main character Dr. Toru Yano.
 It's a warning, Godzilla is saying, look and see what you've done.